The Benefits of Triphala

 What are the Benefits of Triphala?

-However, unlike “heroic” laxatives like Senna, Rhubarb, Aloe, and Cascara Sagarda, whose use is only safe short term, Triphala may be used over long periods extending into even years.
+Laxatives like Senna, Rhubarb, Aloe, and Cascara Sagarda, are only safe for short term.
+But Triphala may be used over long periods extending into even years.
 Why?

 In fact, Amla fruit, one of the three herbs found in this formula (and also the leading herb in the restorative formula Chavanaprash) is found in Buddhist art in the right hand of the “Medicine Buddha.”
 Amla has high levels of a very bio-available form of Vitamin C as well.